 She obviously didn’t help him decide not to post pictures of himself working out, dancing, and drinking in nightclubs while not paying child support and claiming to be disabled.
-And even though her son actively courted the press coverage and social media fame, she claimed that her son has “emotional distress” from stress and pressure due to the media!
+Even though her son actively courted the press coverage and social media fame, she claimed that her son has “emotional distress” from stress and pressure due to the media!

 You can’t have it both ways.

 Mr. McCroy pleaded guilty to 2 counts of felony failure to pay child support.
 He was sentenced to 60 days in jail, three years of probation, and his grandfather gave him $10,000 to pay his back support.
 After the 60 days in jail, paying his $100 monthly payment is a condition of his freedom.

 You have to wonder if Mr. McCroy will finally comply or if his mother, uncle, grandfather, and the attorney will continue to defend his deadbeat behavior while his child does without.